mehal17chaudhary-sudo/data_cleaning_projects/README.md

 5. Feature Engineering:
 Created new derived columns to enhance data insights and model input, such as:

-price_log (log transformation of price)
+     a) price_log (log transformation of price)

-has_renovated (binary feature from renovation year)
+     b) has_renovated (binary feature from renovation year)

-etc. (additional engineered or transformed features improving interpretability and model effectiveness)
+     c) etc. (additional engineered or transformed features improving interpretability and model       effectiveness)